parthiv-2006/Anima/README.md

-# 🥚 Evo Habit – Gamified Productivity Companion
+# 🥚 Anima – Gamified Productivity Companion

 > **"Your Tamagotchi for Productivity"**
 > transform your daily routines into an engaging journey of growth and evolution.